hngprojects/deenAI-Mobile/README.md

-# Welcome to NoorAI – Mobile
+# NoorAI – Mobile

 > A warm, intelligent, and faith-centered digital companion designed to help Muslims build a peaceful, consistent, and emotionally supportive relationship with the Qur'an.

 ## 📖 What is NoorAI?

-NoorAI brings together AI-guided reflections, a clean Qur'an reading experience, and essential daily worship tools—all in one calming, distraction-free space.
+NoorAI brings together AI-guided reflections, a clean Qur'an reading experience, and essential daily worship tools, all in one calming, distraction-free space.
 It's designed to provide peace, clarity, and emotional support rooted in Qur'anic wisdom.

 **NoorAI solves these challenges** by offering a unified, peaceful spiritual companion that centers everything around the Qur'an.